-Italian rescuers search for missing in island landslide
+Body of girl found in Italy mudslide; death toll rises to 2

 “People need to understand that you cannot live in some areas.
 There is no such thing as the necessity (to build) illegally,” De Luca told RAI. ”Buildings in fragile zones should be demolished.”

-The Italian government declared a state of emergency for the island during an urgent Cabinet meeting Sunday, earmarking 2 million euros for the rescue and to restore public services.
+The Italian government declared a state of emergency for the island during an urgent Cabinet meeting Sunday, earmarking 2 million euros (nearly $2.1 million) for the rescue and to restore public services.

 “The government expresses its closeness to the citizens, mayors and towns of the island of Ischia, and thanks the rescue workers searching for the victims,” Premier Giorgia Meloni said in a statement.